 For over 50 years, the NPS Arrowhead has helped secure worldwide recognition for the Service and its mission.
 Five variations of the arrowhead are available.

 Restrictions for NPS Arrowhead Use:

 Use of the NPS Arrowhead symbol is controlled by law, regulation, and policy.
 Electronic files of the symbol provided on this website are intended for internal agency use only, for plaques, gifts, awards, business cards, publications, signs, exhibits, conferences and special events, and similar official NPS uses.
 Other uses require prior approval by the Director.
-For a full explanation of permissible, conditional, and prohibited uses, see Special Directive 93-07.
+For a full explanation of permissible, conditional, and prohibited uses, please visit Requesting Permission to use the NPS Arrowhead.

-For guidelines and examples of appropriate useage please see How to use the Arrowhead.
+For guidelines and examples of appropriate usage please see How to use the Arrowhead (463K).

 The most notable example of NPS graphic design is its arrowhead logo.
 Along with the ranger uniform, the arrowhead is the principal means by which the NPS is identified by the public.